-On January 10, 1971 when Chanel left this world, the four rooms were frozen in time and space.
-Unchanged, the apartment is now open for visitors to see for themselves how, in the early 20th century, Chanel was already using 21st century fashion elements.
+On January 10, 1971, when Chanel left this world, everything in the four rooms upstairs was frozen in time and space.
+Still arranged just as it was, it is now open to visitors to see for themselves how, in the early 20th century, Chanel was already using 21st century fashion elements.
 She thoroughly despised the fancy carpets and curtains of her era.
-The ivory-white chair, in which Chanel was captured by the German photographer Horst, is positioned in the same place it had been since—it sits like a throne in the palace that is her apartment, whose queen lives on in the minds of fashion devotees everywhere.
+The ivory-white chair, in which Chanel was captured by the German photographer Horst in 1937, still presides over a decorative court whose queen lives in the minds of fashion devotees everywhere.

-Unlike many who lived in the 20th century, she thoroughly despised the fancy carpets and curtains that were fashionable at the time.
-Chanel was, instead, captivated by Oriental art.
-Fascinated in particular by the Qing dynasty’s lacquered screens, she began to collect up to 32 of these folding screens.
-She split the Chinese screens and fixed them onto the walls as panels to be admired in their entirety, a boldly creative choice.
-Upon the panels at her apartment’s entrance, golden birds are painted to be paying homage to the phoenix, king of all birds in Chinese mythology.
-There are also three full-length mirrors and a baroque style Austrian octagonal hanging mirror above a Qing dynasty console, with two deer standing on both its sides.
-To match the white ceiling above, the beige carpets confer upon the place a modern charm; they are as timeless as all Chanel’s designs.
+Chanel was captivated by Oriental art.
+Fascinated in particular by Qing dynasty lacquered screens, she owned a collection of 32 folding screens.
+Boldly creative, she split the Chinese screens and fixed them on the walls as panels in order to admire them in their entirety.
+The panels at her apartment’s entrance are painted with golden birds paying homage to the phoenix, the king of birds in Chinese mythology.
+There are also three full-length mirrors and a baroque style Austrian octagonal hanging mirror above a Qing dynasty console.
+Two deer stand on both sides of the mirror.
+Matching the white ceiling, beige carpets confer on the place a modern charm; they are as timeless as all Chanel’s designs.

-No one knows why Chanel was so fascinated by Chinese objects.
-On the grand bookshelf of her living room sits a Buddha statue, said to have been gifted from her British lover, Arthur Boy Capel.
+Nobody knows why Chanel was so fascinated by Chinese objects.
+On the grand bookshelf of her living room is seated a Buddha statue.
+It is said that this statue was a gift from her British lover Arthur Boy Capel.
 Behind the Buddha statue hangs an 18th century Chinese painting of female musicians performing.
-Carved onto the deep red mahogany walls that surround the room is a Chinese-style landscape with red-crowned cranes, forever resting comfortably, away from the mundane world, the cranes rest comfortably in their recluse habitat.
+On dark red mahogany is a carved painting of red-crowned cranes in a Chinese landscape.
+Away from the mundane world, the cranes rest comfortably in their recluse habitat.

-Chanel’s creations were, and still are, long-lasting.
-She once mentioned that she would not create fashion with a shelf life of only two or three weeks, for, in her opinion, women’s fashion should reflect lasting beauty, elegance as well as noble disposition.
-With a selection of comfortable fabrics, such as jersey, silk, and tweed, she chose to combine simple and practical cuts with fresh design elements.
-For this very reason, Chanel’s elegance remains in style, even though a century has passed.
+Chanel’s preferences for objects were usually long-lasting.
+She once said that she would not create fashion with a shelf life of only two to three weeks.
+In her view, women’s fashion should reflect their lasting beauty, elegance and noble disposition.
+She always insisted on choosing comfortable fabrics, using simple and practical cuts while employing fresh design elements.
+For this reason, Chanel’s elegance and nobleness remain fashionable after a century.